 A minor is required by the College of Criminology and Criminal Justice for completion of the major.
 Most minors are 12-15 hours, but may be more if required by the minor department.

 Computer Skills Competency: (3 hours) CGS 2060 (3), CGS 2064 (3), or CGS 2100 (3).

 Students must demonstrate the ability to orally transmit ideas and information clearly.
 This requirement may be met with an approved college-level course.

-Bachelor’s to Master’s Degree Program in Criminology and Criminal Justice
+Bachelor’s to Master’s Pathway Program in Criminology and Criminal Justice

-The FSU College of Criminology and Criminal Justice offers a combined “Bachelors to Master’s Degree” program.
+The FSU College of Criminology and Criminal Justice offers a “Bachelors to Master’s” Pathway program.
 Through this program eligible undergraduate students have the opportunity to take up to 12 graduate credit hours (with permission of the instructor and the College) that may count toward both the BS and MS degrees.
 Grades of B or better must be earned for courses to transfer to the student’s graduate program of study.